A journey to the heart of the desert, One night at an antique Caravanserai

 - An important role

 Caravansaries due to their environmental requirements and their social necessity have found a position beyond a stopover or a home.
 Also, it changed to a place for the interaction and excellence of thoughts, the exchange, and contrast between the customs and traditions of different nations.
 This important function of the caravansaries has had a tremendous effect on the lives of the Iranian people.
-It is one of 999 such inns that were built by
+Zeyn ol Din caravanserai is one of 999 such inns that were built by

-Would you like to experience a stay as like as an old traveler in the heart of the desert?
+Would you like to experience a stay like an old traveler in the heart of the desert?

 If yes!
 Zein-o-Din Caravanserai is calling you!!

 The rooms are located around the corridors of the caravanserai.
 Some with wooden doors and others with just a thick curtain separating them from the corridor.
 The beautiful and exquisite Persian carpets have decorated the walls and walls of this place.
 A clean thin mattress, pillows, and blankets are provided.
-Everything is delightfully made to evoke the feeling of a Silk Road travel.
+Everything is delightfully made to evoke the feeling of the Silk Road journey.